 The dentist confirmed they referred patients to a range of specialists in primary and secondary care for treatment the practice did not provide.
-The practice was a referral clinic endodontics and we saw staff monitored and ensured the dentists were aware of all incoming referrals.
+There were arrangements to monitor referrals to help ensure that patients received treatment in a timely way.